sandienunez/sandienunez.github.io/_posts/2020-11-17-riding_on_rails_and_javascript_waves_portfolio_project_4.markdown

 ```

 Here is my final models after coding vertically.
-This meets the many to many relationship project requirements.
+This meets the one has_ many relationship project requirement.

 ```